 Sure, it makes everything more dramatic, rendering season three even more exciting than the previous two, with no lulls caused by the necessities of historical fact.
 There’s car chases, helicopter raids, firefights and more.
 But that drama feels less realistic, more scripted as a result.
 And with Pascal operating more or less by himself, the show lacks the buddy-buddy quality of the first two seasons, with Pascal just a dour, nihilistic, tired investigator constantly hitting brick walls.

 The change in focus away from Moura to Varela is also important.
 In many ways, Varela is as good an actor as Moura, but his quiet, contained, methodical informer is simply not as interesting a character to watch as the explosive, personable drugs kingpin.
-He’s also (spoiler alert) still in the witness protection programme so there’s no news footage of the real man to compare against and no feel for him as a real person.
+He’s also (spoiler alert) (spoiler alert) still in the witness protection programme so there’s no news footage of the real man to compare against and no feel for him as a real person.

 While the show also has a few things to say about politics, it’s mostly about Colombian politics and CIA Realpolitik.
 We’re in the Clinton era now, and there’s precious little to be said about his regime (apparently) compared with that of George HW Bush’s, which means previous seasons’ subtle, wry, insidious critique of the Drug War’s naivety is passed over in favour of the easier condemnation of Colombian corruption.